kenanmorani/pattern_recognition_idu/README.md

 # pattern_recognition_idu
+The codes are aolutions to assignments for a course at Izmir Democracy University.
 # The Codes
 ### PCA&LDA_on_IRIS_dataset.ipynb:
 * The code builds two classes; Principle Component Analysis class and Linear Disciminant Analysis class as two demintionality reduction methods.